Workshop by Jenny Jones - Terms and Conditions

-2.12 The Company reserves the right to impose surcharges to the price of any Course in order to reflect any unforeseen and excessive fluctuations in currency and/or as a result of changes in legislation which significantly increases the cost of providing a Course.
+2.12 The Company reserves the right to impose surcharges to the price of any Course in order to reflect any unforeseen and excessive fluctuations in currency and/or as a result of changes in taxes or fees on the services which significantly increases the cost of providing a Course.
 The Company shall absorb increased costs of up to a 2% of the cost of the Course, and to the extent that such increased costs exceed 2% of the cost of the Course, the Client shall pay the additional costs incurred.
-If such surcharges exceeds 10% of the Cost of the Course, the Client shall have the right to cancel the Course and receive a refund for all amounts paid to date.
+If such surcharges exceeds 8% of the Cost of the Course, the Client shall have the right to cancel the Course and receive a refund for all amounts paid to date.
 For the avoidance of doubt, the Company shall not be liable to pay any refunds in the event that the current rate improves between the date of the Booking and the date of the Course.

 2.13 In the event that a Client and/or any member of its Party turns up for a Course for which no payment has been received, such Persons shall not be accepted onto that Course and the Company shall take no responsibility for any costs and/or charges incurred by such Persons.